lorriercom/lorrier-lr2/LR2_Quick_Settings.md

-**NOTE:** Be sure LR2 has the connection to the internet during the setting.
+**NOTE:** Be sure LR2 is able to connect to the internet.
 The web administration environment gets the network server services from the /github.com/lorriercom/lorrier-lr2/servers.json file.
-When the internet connection is missing, there is only TTN Basic packet forwarder, TTN Poly packet forwarder and Loriot.io choice active.
+When the internet connection is missing, the page refresh would last for quite long time and there is only TTN Basic packet forwarder, TTN Poly packet forwarder and Loriot.io choice active.
+Obviously, in such a case LR2 can not send the payloads to network server.